Do you find it difficult to get your rice cooked just right? Do you end up with glug all over your cooktop? Then perhaps a rice cooker is for you.

 Capacity is usually given as the maximum number of cups of uncooked rice you can cook at once.
-Larger models will cook up to 10 cups of rice, but smaller ones only about five cups.
+Larger models will cook up to 10 cups of rice, but smaller ones only about 5 cups.
 Keep in mind that these are considerably smaller than a standard cup – usually only about 160mL.
-Information on the minimum number of cups that can be cooked at one time is rarely provided, but usually it is about two cups, although it may be more for some of the larger rice cookers.
+Information on the minimum number of cups that can be cooked at one time is rarely provided, but usually it's about 2 cups, although it may be more for some of the larger rice cookers.

 Pros: usually cheaper, fairly intuitive to use and generally easy to clean, plus you can usually check progress through the glass lid.